HomeOpinionRemission explained in context of Bilkis Bano case

 In addition, constitutional provisions like the Criminal Procedure Code (CrPC), 1973, provides for suspension, remission and commutation of sentences.
 Sections 432, 433, 433A, 434 and 435 empower the government to suspend or remit sentence.

 Section 432 incorporates the provisions of Section 401 and 402(3) of the CrPC, which is yet to be replaced by the Bharatiya Danda Samhita.
-This section does not give any to a government to reverse the judgment of a court but provides them the power of remitting the sentence.
+This section does not give any power to a government to reverse the judgment of a court but provides them the power of remitting the sentence.
 While Article 161 of the constitution speaks of grant of reprieves, pardons and remissions, Section 432 of the CrPC speaks of remission or suspension with some conditions.

 Finally, the authority of a government to grant remission or to suspend sentence under Section 432 of CrPC is independent of the power conferred on the governor under Article 161 of the constitution, while both the government and the governor have concurrent powers in regard to suspension, remission and commutation of sentence.